Governors

 Simon Robson Brown

-Previously Mr. Robson Brown was a Principal and Portfolio Manager at CBRE Investment Management and its predecessor firms, and worked in various real estate research and analyst positions at UBS and Citigroup.
-He is a Board member of the European Public Real Estate Association (EPRA) and also serves on the EPRA Reporting & Accounting Committee.
+Simon Robson Brown has 25 years of investment and equity research experience with leading financial institutions and fund managers based in the City of London.
+Currently Head of Real Assets (Europe) at the Fund Administrator Citco.
+Previously he was Head of European Listed Real Estate and Portfolio Manager for relevant strategies at Morgan Stanley and CBRE Investment Management.
+He has also worked in various real estate research and analyst positions at UBS and Citigroup.
+He was a Board member of the European Public Real Estate Association (EPRA) and served on the EPRA Reporting & Accounting Committee.
 He is a member of the Institute of Chartered Accountants in England & Wales, and has a MA from St John’s College, Cambridge.

 Simon is a member of the Finance and Resources Committee and serves as our Lead Governor for Health and Safety.